nervosnetwork/ckb/rpc/README.md

 *   `cycles`: [`Cycle`](#type-cycle) `|` `null` - The hint of how many cycles this transaction consumes.

-    Miners can ultilize this field to ensure that the total cycles does not exceed the limit while selecting transactions.
+    Miners can utilize this field to ensure that the total cycles do not exceed the limit while selecting transactions.

 *   `depends`: `Array<`[`Uint64`](#type-uint64)`>` `|` `null` - Transaction dependencies.

     This is a hint to help miners selecting transactions.

-    This transaction can only be commit if its depedencies are also commit in the new block.
+    This transaction can only be committed if its dependencies are also committed in the new block.

     This field is a list of indices into the array `transactions` in the block template.